Zy75/slam_dev1/README.md

 2. ORB_SLAM2 loses track often, though relocation is possible.
 My car can only move forward, backward and rotation.
 Is this charasteristic not suitable for monocular visual slam?

-3. Accessing RPi's GPIO needs root.
+3. Accessing RPi's GPIO needs root and simple sudo rosrun doesn't work.
 I've finally found how to do it.
 See run_motor.sh.